 There’s very little to be said after a photo like that, but the Dark Sugars cocoa house is as good as it looks: the chocolate is sourced from founder Nyanga’s family farm in Ghana, roasted in the shop and turned into truffles with flavours like gin and lime; apricot brandy and cardamom & orange.
 Over in the café up the road, you can score hot chocolates topped with slowly melting shards of hand-shaved chocolate, by some of the friendliest people you’ll ever meet.

 A huge complex of old brewing houses dating back to the 17th century, the Old Truman’s Brewery was once the biggest brewery in Europe.
-Since brewing closed down in 1989, it’s become a permanent home for quirky businesses like Junkyard Golf and the Rough Trade record store, as well as a rotating roster of events including sample sales, fashion shows, craft beer festivals, pop up exhibitions, and club nights at 93 Feet East and Café 1001.
-It’s also where you’ll find most of Brick Lane’s bustling food markets, including…
+Since brewing closed down in 1989, it’s become a permanent home for indie businesses like the Rough Trade record store, as well as a rotating roster of events including sample sales, fashion shows, craft beer festivals, pop up exhibitions, and club nights at 93 Feet East and Café 1001.

 Details: 146 Brick Lane, E1 6RU | Saturdays 11am-6pm, Sundays 10am-5pm